DMZ Campaign (1969–1971): September

-On 23 September at 21:20 a unit of the ARVN 2nd Regiment in position 4 mi east of Gio Linh was hit by 40 82mm mortar rounds, naval gunfire from USS Boston was directed onto the firing location.
-On 25 September at 16:30 an aerial observed received fire 4 mi north of Gio Linh and directed airstrikes onto the location destroying a 12.7mm machine gun.
+On 23 September at 21:20 a unit of the ARVN 2nd Regiment in position 4 mi east of Gio Linh was hit by 40 82 mm mortar rounds, naval gunfire from USS Boston was directed onto the firing location.
+On 25 September at 16:30 an aerial observed received fire 4 mi north of Gio Linh and directed airstrikes onto the location, destroying a 12.7mm machine gun.
 At 23:15 a U.S./ARVN firebase 3 mi east of Gio Linh received mortar fire and naval gunfire from the USS Boston was directed onto the firing position.
 On 27 September at 00:50 a unit of the 4th Marines in a night defensive position 2 mi north of the Rockpile received mortar fire followed by a ground attack.
 The Marines returned fire and the PAVN withdrew; U.S. losses were two killed.
 On 28 September at 11:15 mechanized infantry from the 1st Brigade operating 3 mi south-southeast of Con Thien was attacked by fire.
 The unit returned fire supported by airstrikes and in the afternoon another unit reinforced.
-The PAVN withdrew at 15:00 leaving 15 dead and one individual and five crew-served weapons; U.S. losses were three killed.
+The PAVN withdrew at 15:00, leaving 15 dead and one individual and five crew-served weapons; U.S. losses were three killed.
 At 14:40 a unit of the 1st Brigade operating 6 mi northwest of Cam Lo received mortar fire.

 On 29 September at midday a unit of the 4th Marines received mortar fire while patrolling 2 mi north of the Rockpile.
 At 13:00 a unit of the 1st Brigade operating 4 mi southwest of Con Thien found the bodies of nine PAVN and one individual weapon, all had been killed by airstrikes.
-On 30 September at 09:50 an aerial observer received fire 11 mi north-northwest of Cam Lo and directed artillery fire onto the position destroying ten bunkers.
-At 14:00 a 3rd Marines reconnaissance unit directed artillery and airstrikes onto five PAVN 9 mi west of Quảng Trị killing all five.
+On 30 September at 09:50 an aerial observer received fire 11 mi north-northwest of Cam Lo and directed artillery fire onto the position, destroying ten bunkers.
+At 14:00 a 3rd Marines reconnaissance unit directed artillery and airstrikes onto five PAVN 9 mi west of Quảng Trị, killing all five.